FirstLegoLeague/launcher/docs/userguide.md

 ## Scoreboard

-The `Scoreboard` shows the team scores for the current stage.
+The `Scoreboard` shows the team scores for the current stage and continuously scrolls through all the teams.

 <img src="./images/results-display.png" style="width:75%">

-Before any scores have been entered, teams are ordered by team number. (currenly there is a bug on this).
+The left-most column shows the team's rank.
+The rank is taken from the `High` score.
+Ties are broken using 2nd, then 3rd best scores.
+Teams without scores don't have a rank and are ordered by team number.

+The 2nd column shows the team's name.
+When available, the team affiliation information is shown in brackets (see [Import team data](#import-team-data)).

 When there are scores for a single round only, they are shown in a `Score` column.
 For example, during the Practice round and also during the 1st Ranking round, only one column is shown.

 When there are scores for multiple rounds, there will be a `High` column containing the team's best score, followed by a column for each round.

-The left-most column shows the team's rank.
-The rank is taken from the `High` score.
-Ties are broken using 2nd, then 3rd best scores.

-The `Scoreboard` continuously scrolls through all the teams.

 The tournament title is configured in the [Tournament Settings](#tournament-settings) screen.